MuhammedKAldin/Wizards-Royal-Unity-Multiplayer/README.md

-# Welcome to Wizards Royal </br>
-# This a short Introduction on How to Play
+# Welcome to Wizards Royal, This a short Introduction on How to Play

 <hr>